Nico-Curti/FiloBluService/README.md

 and make sure to run the service with an Administrator Powershell or just use the `filobluservice.ps1` script provided in the project folder changing the `project_folder` variable.
 This script can be also used as StartUp program to refresh and re-enable the service.

+In the `scripts` folder a downloader of the neural network weights file is provided.
+The file can be extracted only with a password: if you are interested in using our pre-trained model, please send an email to one of the [authors](https://github.com/Nico-Curti/FiloBluService/blob/master/AUTHORS.md).

 ## Installation